OpenChain-Project/Automotive-WG/2024-09-10-workshop-agenda.md

 # OpenChain Automotive Work Group Workshop

-## In-Person on 2024-09-10, 13:00 ~ 18:00 CEST
+## In-Person on 2024-09-10, 13:00 ~ 18:00 CEST @ Bosch IT Campus in Stuttgart Feuerbach

-## Venue:

-Bosch IT Campus in Stuttgart Feuerbach

 ## Overview:

-Please note: as with everything in the OpenChain Project, this event belongs to the community.
-Our schedule is created in collaboration with the people who will attend, and therefore you should feel free to make suggestions.
+As with everything in the OpenChain Project, this event belongs to the community.
+Our schedule was created in collaboration with the people who attended.

 We are building on recent activities in the region, especially the new Baden-Württemberg Working Group around automotive open source.
 Learn more about their work [https://www.e-mobilbw.de/themen/digitalisierung/automotive-software](https://www.e-mobilbw.de/themen/digitalisierung/automotive-software)

-## Registration:

-Register for this event at this link: [https://cvent.me/Mg4w9o](https://cvent.me/Mg4w9o).
-Please register ahead of time so we can plan seating and so on.

-## Proposed Agenda:
+## The Agenda We Used:

+Please note: where they are public, slides are linked below.

 - **13:00: Opening and introductions**
 	- 13:00: '[Opening Greeting](slides/2024-09-10 - Opening - Welcome - Shane-Coughlan.pptx)'